-- · Do one of the following: - On your iPhone or iPad with iOS 18 or iPadOS 18, or later: Open the Passwords app, tap the name of the group, then remove yourself.

-- On your Mac with macOS 15 or later: Go the Passwords app, click the shared group in the sidebar, click Manage, then remove yourself from it.
+- · Do one of the following: - On your iPhone or iPad with iOS 18, iPadOS 18, or later: Open the Passwords app, tap the name of the group, then remove yourself. - On your iPhone or iPad with iOS 17, iPadOS 17, or earlier: Go to Settings > Password, look for a shared password group , select the group, then remove yourself from it. - On your Mac with macOS 15 or later: Go the Passwords app, click the shared group in the sidebar, click Manage, then remove yourself from it.